Sometimes it’s the little things that produce big results.

 For 4-stroke models, a change to the 90/250-lb. spring (left, above) for 2016 replaces the previous straight 135-lb. spring on both 129- and 137-in. models.

 The lower rate portion of the new dual-rate springs provide more sit-in compression of the front shock, which results in more ski pressure and flatter cornering.
 Likewise, the lower rate portion of the spring means softer initial compression when hitting light chop on the trails, literally “taking the edge off” of small bumps.

-Once the front arm shock uses the first 1.75 to 2.5 in. of travel (depending on the spring), the low rate portion of the spring collapses and the rate effectively becomes 205 lbs.
-250 lbs. according to Olson.
+Once the front arm shock uses the first 1.75 in. of travel, the low rate portion of the spring collapses and the rate effectively becomes 205 lbs. for 2-strokes (and 250 lbs. for 4-strokes) according to Olson.
 So the stiffer portion of travel remains for hitting the big stuff and/or using the full range of the shock travel.

 A complementary change on the rear arm of 137-in. machines comes in the form of lower rate torsion springs for the rear suspension arm.
 The new springs require 16.5 lbs. of force per degree of movement, compared to 18.5 lbs. on the previous springs.
 The compression valving was also lightened on the rear shock to better match the revised spring rate.